Hack Wilson: Life after baseball

 Ten months later, Joe McCarthy organized a second, more complete memorial service, attended by Kiki Cuyler, Charlie Grimm, Nick Altrock and other players from the Cubs and the Martinsburg team (by then renamed the Blue Sox).
 A granite tombstone was unveiled, with the inscription, "One of Baseball's Immortals, Lewis R. (Hack) Wilson, Rests Here."

 One week before his death, Wilson gave an interview to CBS Radio which was reprinted in Chicago newspapers.
-In 1949, Charlie Grimm, the Cubs' new manager, posted a framed excerpt from that interview in the Cubs clubhouse, where it remains.
+In 1949, Charlie Grimm, the Cubs' new manager, posted a framed excerpt from that interview in the Cubs' clubhouse, where it remains.
 It reads, in part:

 Talent isn't enough.
 You need common sense and good advice.
 If anyone tries to tell you different, tell them the story of Hack Wilson. ...
-Kids in and out of baseball who think because they have talent they have the world by the tail.
+There are kids in and out of baseball who think because they have talent they have the world by the tail.
 It isn't so.
 Kids, don't be too big to accept advice.
 Don't let what happened to me happen to you.

 In 1979, Wilson was inducted into the Baseball Hall of Fame by the Veterans Committee.
 A Martinsburg street is named Hack Wilson Way in his honor, and the access road to a large city park within his hometown, Ellwood City, Pennsylvania, is known as Hack Wilson Drive.

-Cultural Reference

-In the 2014 episode of Family Guy titled "Turkey Guys", Carter Pewterschmidt reminisces about the woolen baseball uniforms of the dead ball era, and mentions Hack Wilson by name.